nbari/zunzuncito/README.md

 The simplicity for sketching and debugging helps to develop very fast; versioning is inherit by default, which allows to serve and maintain existing applications, while working in new releases without need to create separate instances, all the applications are WSGI [PEP 333](http://www.python.org/dev/peps/pep-0333/) compliant, allowing to migrate existing code to more robust frameworks, without need to modify existing code.

-The idea of creating ZunZuncito, was the need of a very small and light tool (batteries included), that could help to create and deploy REST API's quickly, without forcing the developers to learn or follow a complex flow, but in contrast, from the very beginning, guide them to properly structure their API, giving special attention to "versioned URI's", having with this a solid base that allow to work in different versions within a single ZunZun instance without interrupting service of any existing API [resources](http://en.wikipedia.org/wiki/Web_resource).
+The idea of creating ZunZuncito, was the need of a very small and light tool (batteries included), that could help to create and deploy REST API's quickly, without forcing the developers to learn or follow a complex flow, but in contrast, from the very beginning, guide them to properly structure their API, giving special attention to "versioned URI's", having with this a solid base that allows to work in different versions within a single ZunZun instance without interrupting service of any existing API [resources](http://en.wikipedia.org/wiki/Web_resource).

 ### How it works

-The main application contains a **ZunZun** instance the one must be served by an WSGI compliant server, all request later are handle by custom python modules; ZunZun is the name of the main class for the zunzuncito module.
+The main application contains a **ZunZun** instance that must be served by a WSGI compliant server.
+All request are later handled by custom python modules; ZunZun is the name of the main class for the zunzuncito module.

 All the custom python modules, follow the same structure, they basically consist off a class called **APIResource** which contains a method called **dispatch** that will require two arguments: a WSGI environment "environ" as first argument and a function "start_response" that will start the response, [see PEP 333](http://www.python.org/dev/peps/pep-0333/)